Few-shot Partial Multi-view Learning: Introduction

-To validate the effectiveness of our method in FPML, we conduct extensive experiments on the \textit{mini}Imagenet \cite{vinyals2016matching} and \textit{tiered}Imagenet \cite{ren2018meta} datasets, where we both adopt two different ways to simulate view missing as presented in Fig. \ref{fig:5}.
-Moreover, we also extend our FPML to the multimodal and the cross-domain scenario, called \textit{few-shot partial multimodal Learning} and \textit{cross-domain few-shot partial multi-view learning}.
-We validate our UGD method on them as well.
-These experimental results consistently demonstrate the effectiveness of our proposed approach.
+Aiming to demonstrate the effectiveness of our method, we conduct the extensive experiments on Cub-googlenet-doc2vec, Handwritten, Caltech102, Scene15, Animal, ORL, tieredImagenet, and Birds-200-2011.
+The results validate the effectiveness of our method.
+The contributions of this paper can be concluded as follows:

-The contributions of this paper are summarized as follows: \begin{itemize} \item Aiming to facilitate the research on solving the view-missing problem in the low-data regime, we propose a new task in this paper named \textit{Few-shot Partial Multi-view Learning (FPML)}.
-We provide an effective solution for this task called \textit{Unified Gaussian Dense-anchoring (UGD)}. \item In our UGD, we build the \textit{Dense Gaussian Anchor Inverse-aggregation (DGAI) module}.
-It densely anchors the incomplete data into a unified latent space, where data scarcity and view missing are both relieved by the unified dense anchor representations. \item Moreover, we construct the \textit{Distribution Self-rectification (DS) module}.
-It effectively rectifies the latent anchors of the training samples, so as to help to build a more effective metric-based classifier. \item Our FPML can be extended to the multimodal and the cross-domain scenario, namely \textit{few-shot partial multimodal Learning} and \textit{cross-domain few-shot partial multi-view learning}.
-Our proposed UGD method can still yield robust performance in these derived tasks. \end{itemize}
+\begin{itemize} \item[$\circ$] We propose a new task in this paper named Few-shot Partial Multi-view Learning (FPML), \textcolor{black}{aiming to facilitate} the research on overcoming the view-missing problem in the low-data regime. \item[$\circ$] We provide an effective method for this task, namely Unified Gaussian Dense-Anchoring (UGDA).
+In UGDA, we propose to conduct the Dense Gaussian Anchor Inverse-aggregation (DGAI), thereby densely anchoring the \textcolor{black}{few-shot partial multi-view data} into a unified latent space \textcolor{black}{where the data-scarcity and the view-missing issue can be both relieved.} \item[$\circ$] In addition, we also propose to conduct the Anchor Distribution Self-Rectification (ADSR).
+So, the latent anchors can be rectified to build a more effective anchor-based classifier. \item[$\circ$] Last but not least, our UGDA has good compatibility.
+It can be combined with other FSL models and \textcolor{black}{make them more robust to the view-missing problem} in the low-data regime. \end{itemize}